• Skip to primary navigation

 Ingredients

-• 400 g sweet potato
+• 400 g (14 oz) Sweet potato

-• 2 tablespoon olive oil
+• 2 tablespoon Olive oil

-• 1 pinch sea salt and black pepper
+• 1 pinch Sea salt and ground black pepper

-• 2 tablespoon cornstarch/corn flour
+• 2 tablespoon Cornflour (corn starch)

-• 1 tablespoon dried parsley
+• 1 tablespoon Dried parsley

-• 1 tablespoon garlic granules
+• 1 tablespoon Garlic granules

 Instructions

-• Preheat your oven to 200°C/400°F/Gas 6.
-Cut the sweet potatoes into fries about 1.5cm thick.
+• Preheat your oven to 200°C/180°C(fan)/400°F/Gas 6.
+Cut 400 g Sweet potato into fries about 1.5cm thick.

 • Soak the fries in a bowl of water for 10 minutes.
 Dry with a towel.

-• Place them on to a baking tray and spread out so there is enough space between the fries.
+• Place them onto a baking tray and spread out so there is enough space between the fries.

-• Place them on to a baking tray and spread out so there is enough space between the fries.
-Put them into the oven for 15 minutes.
+• Put them into the oven for 15 minutes.
 Flip the fries and then cook for a further 20 minutes, or until crispy.

 • To get crispy fries, soak them in water first and make sure they are dried well.